coto/coto.github.io/contact.md

 permalink: /contact/
 ---

 If you would like to reach me, please use this Contact Form.
-In case you would mind to encrypt any information, use [this Key][pgp_key]{:target="_blank"}.
+In case you would mind to encrypt any information, please use [this Key][pgp_key]{:target="_blank"}.

 <form class="contact-form" method="post">